sciknoworg/ALD-E-ImageMiner/icdar2026-competition-data/README.md

 │   │   │   └── ...
 ```

-### 📝 Annotations
+### 📝 Annotation Formats
+#### 1️⃣ Train / Dev (Val) / Trial Annotation Format

-The figure annotations are distributed and stored alongside each figure in the "images" folder.
+The figure annotations are distributed and stored alongside each figure in the "images" folder for each paper.
-Following is the general annotation as JSON format:
+Following is the general hierarchy for the annotation JSON format:

 ```text
 root